 Currently, there are about 2.0 million single fathers in the United States – a 27% jump in the past decade, according to the latest census.
 I believe that the vast majority of mothers want their children to maintain a close bond with their dads after their divorce, but may be challenged with how to help them navigate this important relationship.

 As the numbers of single and divorced dads continue to grow, so does their presence in the lives of their children.
 In fact, I recently received this message on Facebook: “Please tell me how I can help my daughter heal her relationship with me after her mom and I divorced.”

 This caring dad understands what several studies have shown: The “loss of a parent” is the most harmful consequence of parental divorce.
-Most often the “lost parent” is the dad.
+Most often, the “lost parent” is the divorced dad.

-There are many compelling reasons for moms to foster a strong father-child bond after their family dissolves.
+There are many compelling reasons for moms to foster a strong father-child bond after their family dissolves: finding and facilitating ways divorced dads can stay connected to their kids should be a priority for divorced moms.
 Unfortunately, a daughter’s relationship with her father is often the one that changes the most after divorce.
 Dr. Linda Nielsen, a nationally recognized expert on father-daughter relationships, found that girls tend to spend more time with their mothers (and less time with their dad) after their parents’ split.
 In her extensive research, Dr. Nielsen found that only 10 to 15% of fathers get to enjoy the benefits of joint custody post-divorce.

 My research for my book Daughters of Divorce spanned over three years and was comprised of over 300 interviews of women who reflected on their parents’ divorce.
 The most common theme that emerged was a wound in the father-daughter relationship.